Azure/GPT-RAG/docs/AZDO-SETUP.md

 - Personnel with the following access levels:
   - In Azure: Either Owner role or Contributor + User Access Administrator roles within the Azure subscription, which provides the ability to create and assign roles to a Service Principal
   - In Azure DevOps: Ability create and manage [Service Connections](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops), contribute to repository, create and manage pipelines, and Administrator access on [Default agent pool](https://learn.microsoft.com/en-us/azure/devops/pipelines/policies/permissions?view=azure-devops#set-agent-pool-security-in-azure-pipelines)
-- The codebase needs to exist in Azure Repos and you need to have it cloned locally.

 # Steps: